 DID YOU KNOW?

 Since its inception, HTI has served thousands of students through various programs and has been rewarded with student successes locally and nationally.

 We are deeply grateful for your kindness and generosity.
 Your donations to HTI help our students improve themselves, their families, and their communities through education and training.

 Giving to HTI

-For 25 years, HTI has helped thousands of students because of the generous support from organizations and people like you who believe in the mission of HTI.
+Over the last three decades, HTI has helped thousands of students because of generous support from organizations and people like you who believe in our mission.
 If you would like to make a tax-deductible donation to HTI, please click on the icon below to complete our fast and secure online donation form.

-Through Hawai`i Community Foundation, ALU LIKE, Inc., Office of Hawaiian Affairs, and Kamehameha Schools, native Hawaiian students qualify for and are awarded numerous grants and scholarships.
-Students may also receive additional assistance through O`ahu WorkLinks, FAFSA, and other community programs.
+Through Hawai'i Community Foundation, ALU LIKE, Inc., Office of Hawaiian Affairs, and Kamehameha Schools, native Hawaiian students qualify for and are awarded numerous grants and scholarships.
+Students have received additional assistance through Oʻahu Worklinks, FAFSA, and other community programs.